Signs that You Need to Address Your Yard Drainage

 1. Standing Water

-One of the most obvious signs of a drainage problem in your yard is standing water.
+One of the most obvious signs of a drainage problem in your yard is the presence of standing water.
 If you notice puddles that persist long after rainfall, the water is not draining properly.
-This stagnant water can kill grass, damage plants, attract pests like mosquitoes, and even weaken your home's foundation.
+This stagnant water can kill grass, damage plants, attract pests such as mosquitoes, and even compromise your home's foundation.

 2. Erosion

-Erosion is the process of soil washing away due to the force of water.
+Erosion is the process by which soil is washed away due to the force of water.
 Observing areas of your yard where soil has been eroded is a strong indicator of drainage issues.
 Erosion can create unsightly gullies and negatively impact the landscape's aesthetics, not to mention the potential damage to your property's foundation.

 3. Mold and Mildew Growth

 Excess moisture in your yard can lead to the growth of mold and mildew.
-If you notice these fungi appearing on your lawn, plants, or structures like fences and walls, it shows excessive moisture and poor drainage.
+If you notice these fungi appearing on your lawn, plants, or structures, such as fences and walls, it indicates excessive moisture and poor drainage.
 Mold and mildew pose health risks and can cause structural damage.

 4. Soggy or Dying Plants

 Plants are susceptible to waterlogged soil.
-Observing plants looking consistently soggy or suffering from root rot indicates that water is not draining adequately.
+Observing plants that consistently appear soggy or are suffering from root rot indicates that water is not draining adequately.
 Conversely, you may notice your plants are struggling and drying out in areas where water isn't reaching them due to improper drainage.

 5. Basement Flooding